nruizbueno1/odin-recipes/README.md

 # odin-recipes

-# Build a basic recipe website
+ Build a basic recipe website

-# The website will consist of a main index page which will have links to a few recipes
+ The website will consist of a main index page which will have links to a few recipes.
+I will strengthen my basic HTML coding skills, as well as writing commit messages and working in GitHub.